 True North allows students to have cellular phones at school only if parental permission is given to have the device at school.
 Students must keep their phones turned off and in their backpacks, unless they receive permission from their current teacher to use the phone for educational purposes.
 If a phone is seen or heard while under school supervision without teacher permission, they will be taken away and existing behavioral sanctions will apply.
 Cell phones or other electronic devices that are confiscated for the first time will be given to the student at the end of the day.
 When a student has a legitimate need to make a call during the school day, they may use a school telephone, provided they obtain permission from a staff member prior to use.
 Parents who need to contact their children during the school day for valid emergencies should contact the school office to relay a message, and that message will be relayed to your child in a timely fashion.
 Phones that are confiscated for a 2nd time in a school year will be made available only to the parent/legal guardian for direct pick-up at their convenience.
-Phones that are confiscated for a 3rd time in a school year will be held for a month.
-Phones that are confiscated for a 4th time in a school year.
+Phones that are confiscated for a 3rd time in a school year will be held for the rest of the school year.